 Also, choosing a company closer to home makes business faster because you avoid time-zone differences.

 This also translates into better quality and motivation since the workers are more likely to be awake and alert and don’t have to adjust their schedules to another country’s business hours.

 If we sparked your interest in the topic, here’s an insightful read — Offshore Team 101 by Iva Kozlovska.

 Discover more about software developers in Ukraine and how you can hire a team of local developers by reading our “How to Hire Software Developers in Ukraine” article.

 What is nearshore outsourcing?

-A process of delegating software development and certain business tasks (in most cases) to companies located in neighboring countries and similar time zones – this is a nearshore meaning.
+A process of delegating software development and certain business tasks (in most cases) to nearshore outsourcing service company located in neighboring country in similar time zone – this is a nearshore meaning.

 What is the difference between offshore and nearshore?